infinum/rails-handbook/API/Authentication.md

 - URLs are saved in browser history (when used in navigation)
 - you have to include the key/token in every request, but normally you want to reserve the query string for other parameters (like filters, pagination, sorting, etc.)
 - XSS attacks
-- length constraints (if you want to ensure your apps work on most modern browsers, exceeding 2047 characters isn't suggested.)
+- length constraints (if you want to ensure your apps work on most modern browsers, exceeding 2047 characters isn't suggested)

 Consider using query strings for authentication only when other methods are unavailable.